Spectral reciprocity for $\mathrm{GL}(n)$ and simultaneous non-vanishing of central $L$-values: Local Preliminaries

 If $F$ is archimedean then we define

-where $\{X\}$ is a basis of the Lie algebra of $G$.
+where $\{X\}$ is an orthonormal basis of the Lie algebra of $G$ with respect to the standard Killing form.

 Let $F$ be non-archimedean.
 Let $K[m]$ denote the principal congruence subgroup of level $m$ and $e[m]$ denote the orthogonal projector on the orthogonal complement of $K[m-1]$-invariant vectors inside the space of $K[m]$ invariant vectors.
-If $F$ is non-archimedean we define the Laplacian by
+We define the Laplacian on $G$ by

 Note that $\sum_{m=0}^\infty e[m]$ is the identity operator.
 We also note that $\mathfrak{D}$ is invertible and a large enough power of $\mathfrak{D}^{-1}$ is of trace class.